Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Discrete Levels of Detail provide multiple models to display the same object.
 A specific detail level is bound to certain levels of the index tree.
 Leaf nodes typically contain the original feature representation with the most detail.
 The closer a node is to the root (in the BVH tree), the lower the level of detail.
 The detail is reduced by texture down-sampling, feature reduction/generalization, mesh reduction/generalization, clustering or thinning in order to ensure inner nodes have a balanced weight.
 The number of discrete Levels of Detail for the layer corresponds to the number of levels in the index tree.

-By using only information found in the node index document, such as bounding volume and level of detail selection metrics, a client application traversing an I3S tree can readily decide if it needs to:
+By using only information found in the node index document, such as bounding volume and level of detail selection metrics, a client traversing an I3S tree can readily decide if it needs to:

 - Stop traversal to the node's children if the current node bounding volume is not visible.
 - Use the data in the node if the quality is appropriate, and then stop traversal to children.